 Cervical Cancer Screening (Pap Test)

-A Pap test (sometimes called a Pap smear) is a screening tool used to help find cell changes that, if left untreated, may lead to cervical cancer.
-Cervical cancer is cancer of the cervix, the narrow part of the uterus that opens into the vagina.
+One of the preventive care tests Group Health recommends for women aged 21-65 is a Pap test, also called a Pap smear.
+This is a screening tool used to help find cell changes that may lead to cervical cancer if left untreated.
+Cervical cancer is cancer of the cervix, which is the narrow part of the uterus that opens into the vagina.

 What Happens During a Pap Test